dhatcher282/project-4/README.md

-# Project 4 Repo

-Repo Start-State:

-1. README.md
-2. .gitignore
-3. to-do.html, to-do.css, to-do.js
-4. Animal.js

-<h2>Project 4 Learning Objectives</h2>
+## 281 Project 4 Learning Objectives

 - Build a To-Do app that uses the Web Storage API